AvraamMavridis/javascript-decorators/README.md

 [@acceptsPromise](#@acceptsPromise):  Executes the function only if the passed arg is a promise

+#### Immutability related decorators

-<a name="immutable">@immutable</a> :  Makes a deepcopy of the passed arguments and executes the method with the copy to ensure that the initial parameters are not mutated
+[@immutable](#@immutable) :  Makes a deepcopy of the passed arguments and executes the method with the copy to ensure that the initial parameters are not mutated

-<a name="doesNotMutate">@doesNotMutate</a> :  Executes the method only if it doesnt mutate the passed arguments.
+[@doesNotMutate](#@doesNotMutate) :  Executes the method only if it doesnt mutate the passed arguments.
 Useful when the class extends another class and/or calls methods from the parent.

 ### <a name="@validateSchema"></a>@validateSchema